 An essential part of the process is understanding the value of your claim.
 Our Philadelphia personal injury attorney has the skill and resources to appropriately value your injury and potential damages.
 While it is impossible to know precisely what your settlement will be, by having a good faith estimate of its value, you can make an informed decision regarding accepting a settlement offer or moving forward with a lawsuit.

-How Long Do You Have to File a Personal Injury Lawsuit in Pennsylvania?
+How Long Do You Have to File a Personal Injury Lawsuit?

 Every state in the union has imposed statutory deadlines on filing lawsuits or a statute of limitations.
 The Commonwealth of Pennsylvania is no different.
 The time limit will depend on the type of case you are bringing before the court.